 - 1. Themes are taken from our curriculum maps: EYFS, KS1, LKS2, UKS2, KS3.
-(Note that KS4 and KS5 are under development during 2022/23) This ensures that we are covering a statutory framework from the National Curriculum with a breadth of coverage and trajectory of topic.
-Whilst pupils have opportunities for overlearning and repetition in order to embed and secure learning skills, our curriculum maps ensure that they do not experience repetition of topics or themes. - 2.
-MTPs are used to ensure that lessons are sequenced coherently within each subject.
+(Note that KS4 and KS5 are under development during 2023/24 to include 'Preparing for Adult Life PFAL') This ensures that we are covering a statutory framework from the National Curriculum with a breadth of coverage and trajectory of topic.
+Whilst pupils have opportunities for overlearning and repetition in order to embed and secure learning skills, our curriculum maps ensure that they do not experience repetition of topics or themes. - MTPs are used to ensure that lessons are sequenced coherently within each subject.
 They are adapted by class leads to meet the individualised needs of the pupils within the class.
-MTPs must be adapted in order to engage individual learners based on the knowledge the class lead has of their specific pupils.
-(Note: During 2022/23 we are exploring schemes of work to support our class leads with a starting point and some resources for their planning.) - 3.
+MTPs must be adapted in order to engage individual learners based on the knowledge the class lead has of their specific pupils. - 3.
 Pupil specific targets are taken from a variety of areas to include PLGs, informal curriculum areas, formal curriculum subjects, EYFS areas of learning, Preparing for Adulthood outcomes. - 4.
 Individualised therapy Plans are required for some pupils.
 These include plans for speech and language therapy (SaLT), hydrotherapy, rebound therapy, physiotherapy and sensory enrichment.
 Therapy plans are devised based on the information and advice shared with us from supporting professionals.